bburns/LanguageModels/docs/report/report.md

-We'll use an RNN to make the prediction - different architectures will be trained on a training set, tuned on a validation set, and tested on a hold-out test set - the results will be compared against a baseline n-gram model - it is anticipated that an RNN with proper parameters will be able to beat the n-gram model.
+We'll use an RNN to make the prediction - different architectures will be trained on a training set, tuned on a validation set, and tested on a hold-out test set - the results will be compared against a baseline n-gram model - it is anticipated that an RNN with proper parameters will be more accurate than the n-gram model.

 <!-- A GRU (Gated Recurrent Unit) RNN is expected to offer the best performance for a -->
 <!-- given amount of training time, due to its ability to backpropagate the training -->